rmandvikar/Logging/README.md

 </configuration>
 ```

-Web project:
+Web, MVC project:
-- Look at `rm.LoggingTestWeb` project for configuration.
+- Look at `rm.LoggingTestWeb` or `rm.LoggingTestMvc` project for configuration.
 Add the `AppConfig\log4net.config` file to your project and below in `web.config`.
 ```c#
 <configuration>
 	<configSections>